Solon, OH

 11. Explain Each Step to Your Child

-• Tell: Explain what will happen in simple words.
+• Tell: Use friendly terms to explain what will happen

-• Do: Perform the procedure gently while reassuring the child.
+• Do: Perform the procedure slowly and gently

 12. Consider Sedation Dentistry for Severe Cases